 Gardens as a sign of wealth

-It has always been the case that the rich are constantly searching for ways to display their wealth and impress guests.
+It’s always been the case that the rich are constantly searching for ways to display their wealth and impress guests.
 Many people with grand houses and rambling estates would put a lot of money into their formal gardens.
-While lakes and orchards, rose borders and elaborate fountains were all well and good, some of the gentry decided that their garden needed something to make it really stand out.
+While lakes and orchards, rose borders and elaborate fountains were all well and good, some of the gentry decided that their garden needed something special to make it really stand out.

 For most of us in such a situation, our mind would not normally leap immediately to the idea of having a man living in solitude on our grounds for seven years.
 But to understand why this idea appealed to the elite, it’s necessary to appreciate what a hermit represented to society in the 18th century.